Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization¶

 TL;DR¶

-This paper reinterprets the structured second-order moment estimation of Shampoo and SOAP through the lens of KL divergence minimization, reveals their inherent limitations, and proposes two practical methods—KL-Shampoo and KL-SOAP—that match or surpass the original methods without requiring Adam grafting.
+This paper reinterprets the structured second-moment estimation of Shampoo and SOAP from the perspective of KL divergence minimization, revealing inherent limitations and proposing two practical solutions—KL-Shampoo and KL-SOAP—that match or exceed the original methods without requiring Adam grafting.

 Background & Motivation¶